ikanias/catalog/task/redhat-dependency-analytics/0.2/README.md

 - **output-file-path**: Path to file within workspace where the Red Hat Dependency Analytics report will be saved. `(default: redhat-dependency-analytics-report.json)`
 - **rhda-image**: Image where Exhort Javascript API and required dependencies are installed. `(default: quay.io/ecosystem-appeng/exhort-javascript-api:0.1.1-ea.26)`.
 - **python-image**: Image with installed Python interpreter and associated tools (such as pip, pip3, etc.). `(default: python:3.11)`.
+- **use-go-mvs-logic**:  indicate whether to use the Minimal version selection (MVS) algorithm to select a set of module versions to use when building Go packages.
+Relevant for Go ecosystem only. `(default: false)`.

 List of images for different ecosystem versions can be found [here](https://github.com/RHEcosystemAppEng/exhort-javascript-api/tree/main/docker-image)